epistoteles/Modergator/.github/README.md

 The detection of hatespeech for memes has been developed by Niklas Muennighoff (https://github.com/Muennighoff/vilio).
 We have added the prediction for a single meme as an input.

+Hint: Images that don't contain a text won't return a response.

 ### 📢 Voice API

 ### 🧍‍♂️ Target API